Kells Academy: History

 Kells Academy was established in 1978 as the Westmount Learning Center by Ms. Irene Woods.
 It was founded as a practical application of tutoring in the classroom.
 The school began seeing larger enrollment numbers which ultimately led them to acquire its own building on De Maisonneuve West and Park Row West in CDN-NDG as of 1990.
-They also expanded with the acquisition of the Hydro Quebec building in 2004 that was situated on Cavendish Boulevard at the corner of De Maisonneuve, where the elementary school soon relocated.
+They also expanded with the acquisition of the Hydro-Québec building in 2004 that was situated on Cavendish Boulevard at the corner of De Maisonneuve, where the elementary school soon relocated.

 Enrollment grew as the number of foreign students increased, notably coming from Ukraine, China, Vietnam, Syria, and Turkey.

 When the property beside the elementary school became available, Kells purchased it and rebuilt it to act as a middle school campus, opening in 2017.
 That same year, the school rented a Westmount space to become the new language center.